Combinatorial scientific computing

-The starting date of each section is given in square brackets.
+The starting date of each section is given in parenthesis.

-- Pivoting and bipartite matching, btf, and cardinality matching, weighted matching (notes, weighted matching notes) [19/11, then 3/12].
+- Pivoting and bipartite matching, btf, and cardinality matching, weighted matching (1 Oct 2018; notes, notes)

 - A combinatorial approach to matrix theory and its applications, by R. A. Brualdi and D. M. Cvetković.